Children

 Sexual Knowledge

-Knowledge and expression about gender, sex roles, and sexual behavior evolves throughout children’s early years.
-Most children are assigned as male or female at birth based on physical characteristics.
-Children as young as 3 years of age can identify their own assigned gender (girl or boy).
-At first, children judge the differences between genders based on observable features found in the culture (such as hair length, cloth choices), although by age 3 or 4 years, many children are aware of differences in the bodies of most boys and most girls.
+Knowledge and expression about sex roles and sexual behavior evolves throughout children’s early years.
 Young children often have a limited understanding of pregnancy and birth.
 By age 6, however, they may know that babies grow in a womb and they may know the differences between birth by Cesarean section or by vaginal delivery, depending on what has been taught.
 What children know about adults’ sexual behavior and intimacy is influenced by what the children have seen and heard.

 Preschool children mostly know about such things as kissing and cuddling.
 About one in five 6-year-olds knows something about more explicit sexual behaviors.